-The first item in this dog food is chicken.
+The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-After tricalcium phosphate there is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The fifth ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a number of other ingredients.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Lotus product.

-With four notable exceptions…
+With 5 notable exceptions…

-Next, olive oil contains oleic acid, a healthy monounsaturated fat.
+First, we find olive oil.
+Olive oil contains oleic acid, a healthy monounsaturated fat.
 It’s also rich in natural antioxidants and carotenoids.

-In addition, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
+Next, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this product contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.